thanos-io/thanos/docs/components/query.md

                                  prefixed with 'dns+' or 'dnssrv+' to detect Thanos API servers through respective DNS
                                  lookups.
+      --endpoint-strict=<staticendpoint> ...
+                                 Addresses of only statically configured Thanos
+                                 API servers that are always used, even if the health check fails.
+Useful if you have a caching layer on top.
       --grpc-address="0.0.0.0:10901"
                                  Listen ip:port address for gRPC endpoints
                                  (StoreAPI).
 Make sure this address is routable